SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

    /

    &emfield
-     !envelope shape of the incident pulse('Ecos2': cos^2 type envelope for scalar potential) ae_shape1 = 'Acos2'
+     !envelope shape of the incident pulse('Acos2': cos^2 type envelope for vector potential) ae_shape1 = 'Acos2'

      !peak intensity(W/cm^2) of the incident pulse